bfortuner/ml-glossary/docs/logistic_regression.rst

 .. rubric:: Accuracy

 :ref:`Accuracy <glossary_accuracy>` measures how correct our predictions were.
-In this case we simple compare predicted labels to true labels and divide by the total.
+In this case we simply compare predicted labels to true labels and divide by the total.

 .. literalinclude:: ../code/logistic_regression.py
     :language: python